 Core project management skills

-An overview of the principles, tools and techniques of project management, for project team members.
+An course for project-team members (staff only) giving an overview of the principles, tools and techniques of project management.

 Presenter(s): Fistral Training

 2018/19 courses: This course is likely to run in December only.
 Course dates will be published approximately 6 to 8 weeks beforehand.